shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 !!! success "USEF provides the following recommended practices for the exchange of D-Prognoses:"

-    - The D-Prognosis is sent day-ahead to the DSO; at the latest, two hours before the gate closure of the national balancing regime (day-ahead gate closure) 6
+    - The D-Prognosis is sent day-ahead to the DSO; at the latest, two hours before the gate closure of the national balancing regime (day-ahead gate closure)[^6]
     - The DSO can perform a monthly evaluation of the accuracy and reliability of D-prognoses in order to motivate AGRs to improve the D-prognoses they supply

+[^5]: The accepted D-prognosis is the D-prognosis that used as a basis for the next period (Intraday) or phase (operate).
+[^6]: For the difference between day-ahead and intraday, please refer to Section 2.4.5

 ## Processing D-prognoses